-The term "program page" refers to the page on the OIE's website where your program is represented.
-This page gives basic and essential information about your program that you must know including when the program takes place, cost and credit information, and other useful details.
+The term "program page" refers to the page on the OIE's website that gives basic and essential information about your program.
+Most program pages have a "Pre-Departure Resource" section where you will find many useful links which you will use throughout the preparation process.